fredhohman/fredhohman.github.io/about.md

 ##The Longer Version
 As a member of the [GT MINED][mined] research group, my research applies data science to speed up the process of new material manufacturing.

 At UGA I explored 3D printing in topology by observing the physical geometry of shapes that are particularly hard to visualize.
 With the assistance of [Dr. David Gay][dg] I wrote about my research and [my 3D models][thingiverse] sparked interest in the mathematical, 3D printing community.
-My undergraduate thesis was titled “3D Printing the Trefoil Knot and its Pages” and can be read about here.
+My undergraduate thesis was titled [“3D Printing the Trefoil Knot and its Pages”][trefoil] and it included 3D printed models as well as a gallery of photographs.

 I participated in Fairfield University's [Mathematics & Computational Science REU][reu] during the summer of 2014 researching Experimental and Numerical Studies of Oceanic Overflow under [Dr. Shanon Reckinger][sr].
 My group presented at various universities, the [American Physical Society’s Division of Fluid Dynamics Conference][apsdfd]in 2014, and won Outstanding Poster at the [Joint Mathematics Meeting][jmm] in 2015.